 "Collective giving is the ability to help a community address a need in a big way that positively changes the health and wellness of its residents."

-Karen serves on the education committee.
+Karen is a member of the affiliate expansion and engagement committee.
 She is a senior level executive with over 20 years of experience providing strategic, financial, and operational leadership in corporate and municipal government settings.
 She currently oversees the day-to-day operations of the Marion County Public Health Department in Indianapolis, Indiana.
 As a member of Impact 100 Greater Indianapolis, Karen has a passion for membership and has held multiple positions in that area, including membership chair.
 She served as president of Impact 100 of Greater Indianapolis from 2013-15.
 She served on the Philanos membership committee since 2016-2018.
 Karen’s other community involvement includes being a member of the Presidents Roundtable of Indianapolis as well as a leader of Girl Scouts of Central Indiana since 2011.
 She has also been the treasurer of the Indiana Minority Health Coalition and a member of the NFL fitness and football committee for the 2012 Super Bowl.
 Karen has an MBA from the Kelley School of Business, Indiana University, Bloomington, IN and a BS in electrical engineering from GMI Engineering and Management Institute in Flint, MI.

 "I am energized by working to advance both women and philanthropy.
 Engaging on the Philanos board has allowed me to play a part in helping Philanos affiliates and their members maximize their grant making impact and leadership."